osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended section:

+### Melodic
+ROS Melodic hosts or use the 9.x version of Gazebo.
+For a fully-integrated ROS system, we recommend using the 9.x version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo9`) and do ***not*** use the osrfoundation repository.

 ### Lunar

 ROS Lunar hosts or use the 7.x version of Gazebo.